onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

 ### Training

-Training details for model's preprocess is found in this [jupyter notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb).
+Training details for the SSD-MobileNet model's preprocessing is found in this [tutorial notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb).
 The notebook also details how the ONNX model was converted.

 ### References